wellsaid-labs/tts-evaluation/src/signal_model/README.md

 # Signal Model

-This Python `signal_model` package contains our signal model implementation `WaveRNN`.
+This Python `signal_model` package contains our signal model implementation of `WaveRNN`.